Palpitations are an (abnormal) awareness of one's own heartbeat. They are extremely common, and often benign

-Palpitations in addition to any of these red flag symptoms are likely to indicate the need for further urgent investigation and/or an acute admission.
+Palpitations in addition to any of the red flag symptoms listed in the box above are likely to indicate the need for further urgent investigation and/or an acute admission.

 Chest pain could be an indicator of an acute coronary syndrome (ACS).
-Acute dizziness could signify a serious arrhythmia, profound bradycardia, or AV heart block.
+Acute dizziness could signify a serious arrhythmia, profound bradycardia, or atrioventricular (AV) heart block.

 Shortness of breath might be present if the patient suffers from anxiety, ACS or structural defects (such as atrial septal defect) but this is rare.